The best florists and plant shops in Manchester

 Want to brighten someone’s day?
 A bunch of flowers from one of Manchester’s best florists is a surefire way to do it.
 You don’t have to wait for designated days like birthdays, Valentine’s or Mother’s Day to surprise someone with a bouquet, a completely unexpected bunch of flowers will help any relationship to blossom and might even put a spring in someone’s step all week.

-Greater Manchester flower shops offer gifts for all tastes and cater to all budgets, many of them can advise on allergies and pet-friendliness and they often stock other pretty homewares too.
-Whether you want a gothic arrangement complete with skulls and dried flowers or the timelessly romantic dozen red roses, you’ll find what you need in Manchester.
+Greater Manchester florists offer gifts for all tastes and cater to all budgets, many of them can advise on allergies and pet-friendliness and they often stock other pretty homewares too.
+Whether you want a gothic arrangement complete with skulls and dried flowers, houseplants or the timelessly romantic dozen red roses, you’ll find what you need in Manchester.
 And with many places offering speedy delivery, you’ll never have to present someone you love with a few sad sad sprigs from a petrol station again.
 Come on, you can do better than that.

 Read on for a round up of our favourite flower and plant shops in Greater Manchester.